sofiacovarrubias/fritz-classification/README.md

 ### 4. TNS Upload Links

 This will post a comment on the Fritz source page with a link to upload to TNS.
 Anyone with access to the link can choose a spectrum(if more than one) to send to TNS along with the most recent classification.
 Currently these comment links are only posted to RCF, RCFDeep, and RCFDeep Partnership groups.
+If using a different group, either change to public by using RCF_only=False, or change the group numbers.

 ### 5. TNS Submission